tomcode45678/arcadia/README.md

 ### Default

+1. Clone the repo
+2. Build Production Bundle - `npm run production`
-1. Copy the bundle from `/dist`
+3. Copy the bundle from `/dist`
-2. Utilise helpers in scripts
+4. Utilise helpers in scripts
-3. Give Arcadia a star and contribute
+5. Give Arcadia a star and contribute

 ### Custom